The city of Etchmiadzin, Armenia is one of the best day trips from Yerevan and a place that should not be missed when you travel to the country.

 Machanents Tourism & Art Center is a hidden, albeit large complex that includes a restaurant with national cuisine, a theatre, guesthouse, and, of course, art exhibitions.
 The cozy and authentic architecture of the facility will amaze and entertain its guests.

 You can find Machanents Tourism & Art Center at 36 Shahumyan Street in Etchmiadzin.
-It is open every day of the week from 1000-1800 and entrance is free.
-To see more, check out their website.
+It is open every day of the week from 1000-1800 and the entrance is free.
+To see more, check out their FaceBook.

 Go to the Khoren Ter-Harutyunyan Museum